amulifts/html-tutorial/README.md

 - `<details>` - Defines additional details that the user can view or hide
 - `<summary>` - Defines a heading for the `<details>` element

-By using semantic elements, you can make your HTML code more readable and understandable.
+By using semantic elements, we can make our HTML code more readable and understandable.
 For example, if we have a navigation menu, we can use the `<nav>` element to wrap the menu, like this:

 ```html
 <nav>